isabella-projects/job-board/README.md

 ## Job Board Platform is a Laravel 11 web appliction project provided as lessons by Laracasts, which I worked on to refresh my Laravel knowledge and learn the latest features of Laravel.

+**Project consists of the following:**

+-   User authentication
+-   Functionality for posting new jobs and set featured jobs
+-   Lightweight SQLite database

+_Project can be extended easily.._

 # 🛠 Tech Stack

 <div>